 Play Time - theory into practice– PART II

 Continuation of practice and group feedback.
 Looking at each other’s photographs, commenting on them in a non-judgemental environment, suggesting new ideas, and reflecting on your creative process of lighting and posing your subject.

 Summing up on the workshop themes, leaving your workshop feedback, and suggesting ideas for further workshops based on your needs.

 After the end of the workshop, I will be sending you e-handouts by email.

-A DSLR camera is ideally the best type of camera you can have if you want to really explore and experiment with photography.
+A DSLR or mirrorless camera are ideally the best types of cameras you can have if you want to really explore and experiment with photography.
 However, all camera devices are welcome, including smartphones or tablets and you will still benefit from the workshop

 Refund & Cancellation Policy